vega/vega-lite/site/docs/rule.md

 }
 ```

 The `rule` mark represents each data point as a line.
 It can be used in two ways.
 First, as a line that spans the complete width or height of a view.
 This is useful for adding annotations.
-Second, a rule can be used to draw a line between two positions.
+Second, a rule can be used to draw a line segment between two positions.

-### Usage similar to `tick`
+### Rules as annotations

 The rule mark can be used similar to a [`tick`](tick.html) mark.
 The difference is that a rule mark automatically spans the complete width or height of a single view such that no dimension is required.
 We can sue this for example to show the average price of different stocks.

 <span class="vl-example" data-name="rule_color_mean"></span>

-### Rules as annotations

 The fact that rule marks span the width or the height of a single view make them perfect for adding annotations to charts using [layering]({{site.baseurl}}/docs/layer.html).